yvan-lopez-it/kitchensink-challenge/README.md

 - Transition JAX-RS endpoints to Spring controllers with `@RestController` and `@RequestMapping`.

 #### Step 5: Migrate JPA and Validation
-- Ensure JPA entities and repositories are correctly configured with Spring Data MongoDB.
+- Ensure JPA entities and repositories are correctly configured with Spring Data JPA.
 - Maintain Bean Validation annotations for data integrity.

 #### Step 6: MongoDB Configuration (Stretch Goal)